M.S. in Health Administration Faculty

 Professor Pilkington’s research focuses on questions in moral and political philosophy, in particular on the concept of dignity, and in bioethics, where he is interested in questions of conscience, moral responsibility, and the practice of medicine.
 He has published work in bioethics in the Journal of Medicine and Philosophy and Healthcare Ethics Committee Forum, and lectures on practical ethical challenges in medicine for health care professionals.

-Caroline R. Pogge, Dr.PH, Adjunct Professor of Public Health
+Caroline R. Pogge, Dr.PH, Adjunct Professor, M.S. in Health Administration

 Professor Pogge draws on over 15 years of experience managing inpatient and outpatient healthcare programs in the US and over 20 years in the US Army working as a Civil Affairs officer in fragile States around the globe.
 Her aim, in the US and abroad, is always to develop comprehensive, patient centered care, which can be delivered in a timely and cost-effective manner.